Project Roots

 Legacy

-After building the foundations during the programme, continue to collaborate with the roots network and give back to local communities digitally and within your residing countries
+After building the cultural foundations from the program, continue to collaborate with the roots network from your residing countries

 Pilot Programme Details